ministryofjustice/security-guidance/docs/remote-working.md

 ## Overview

-The Remote Working Guide gives you advice and guidance on the main security issues that are likely to affect you as a remote worker or a user of mobile computing facilities, \(e.g. desktop/laptop computer, smart phones, etc\), within the Ministry of Justice \(MOJ\), including its Agencies and Associated Offices.
+The Remote Working Guide gives you advice and guidance on the main security issues that are likely to affect you as a remote worker or a user of mobile computing facilities, \(e.g. desktop/laptop computer, smart phones, etc\), within the MOJ, including its Agencies and Associated Offices.
 It also sets out your individual responsibilities for IT security when working remotely.

 ## Audience

-This guide applies to all staff in the MOJ, its Agencies, Associated Offices and Arm’s Length Bodies \(ALBs\), including contractors, agency and casual staff and service providers, who use computing equipment provided by the Department for remote working or mobile computing, or process any departmental information while working remotely or while using MoJ mobile computing equipment.
+This guide applies to all staff in the MOJ, its Agencies, Associated Offices and Arm’s Length Bodies \(ALBs\), including contractors, agency and casual staff and service providers, who use computing equipment provided by the Department for remote working or mobile computing, or process any departmental information while working remotely or while using MOJ mobile computing equipment.

 ## What is remote working?